-There are 60 readings in CFA Level 1’s 2022 curriculum (57 readings in 2021’s curriculum).
+There are 60 readings (or 19 study sessions) in CFA Level 1’s 2022 curriculum across 10 topics.
 But should you study the topics in sequence?
 Or is there an optimal CFA Level 1 study order?

 It’s one of the popular questions we get in the 300Hours Forum (which, by the way, you can join for free CFA advice).